duritong/ocp-handson-lab/content/index.md

 There is also a centralized UI for log inspection, which allows you give an aggregated view over the logs from that pod.
 Can you find it?

+### Task

+Can you create a new project called `userXY-webui` in the UI?
+Where XY is the number of your user.
+Over the whole tutorial we will reference with userXY to this, pay attention when entering / copying commands.

+Give it meaningful Display Name and Desc    ription.

+Tip: You can get a list of projects, this is also where you can create them.

 ## Use the cli

 All the operations within the webinterface are API calls to the standard Kubernetes API.
 OpenShift extends this API with a set of aditional APIs that provide OpenShift specific features.
 Such as Routes, Builds, etc.